Elizabeth Packard: Packard v. Packard

 At the subsequent trial of Packard v.
 Packard, which lasted five days, Theophilus's lawyers produced witnesses from his family who testified that Elizabeth had argued with her husband and tried to withdraw from his congregation.
 These witnesses concurred with Theophilus that this was a sign of insanity.
 The record from the Illinois State Hospital stating that Mrs. Packard's condition was incurable was also entered into the court record.

-Elizabeth's lawyers, Stephen Moore and John W. Orr, responded by calling witnesses from the neighborhood that knew the Packards but were not members of Theophilus' church.
+Elizabeth's lawyers, Stephen Moore and John W. Orr, responded by calling witnesses from the neighborhood who knew the Packards but were not members of Theophilus' church.
 These witnesses testified they never saw Elizabeth exhibit any signs of insanity, while discussing religion or otherwise.
 The final witness was Dr. Duncanson, who was both a physician and a theologian.
 Dr. Duncanson had interviewed Elizabeth and he testified that while not necessarily in agreement with all her religious beliefs, she was sane in his view, arguing that "I do not call people insane because they differ with me.
 I pronounce her a sane woman and wish we had a nation of such women."

-The jury took only seven minutes to find in Elizabeth's favor.
+The jury deliberated for only seven minutes before deciding the case in Elizabeth's favor.
 She was legally declared sane, and Judge Charles Starr, who had changed the trial from one about habeas corpus to one about sanity, issued an order that she should not be confined.
-As scholar Kathryn Burns-Howard described it: "We will never know Elizabeth's true mental state or the details of her family life."
+As scholar Kathryn Burns-Howard described it, "[while] we will never know Elizabeth's true mental state or the details of her family life (...) soon after being discharged, she convinced a jury of her sanity."